-From the illustration in Figure 9-13, the counties within the CVCOG Region currently fall within a scale of 300-700, with the majority at a KBDI of 500 to 600.
+From the illustration in Figure 9-13, the counties and participating jurisdictions within the CVCOG Region currently fall within a scale of 300-700, with the majority at a KBDI of 500 to 600.
 In a period of extreme heat or drought, the KBDI could be over 500 for the area.
 Table 9-2 provides information on the average, maximum and minimum KBDI for each county participating in the CVCOG Plan Update.
+Incorporated communities are uniform in extent for the range listed for each county in Table 9-2.
 This table should be read in conjunction with the current KBDI index in determining the potential magnitude of a wildfire event.
 Because the KBDI is a measure of the current readiness of fuels for wildfire, caution should be exercised in dryer, hotter conditions, and the KBDI should be referenced as the area experiences changes in precipitation and soil moisture.